adityaganji889/Buy-And-Sell-Website/README.md

 - After successful payment by a user to a seller's product, seller/admin will be able to delete the product from the main listings if the product is out of stock in that specific seller's inventory.
 - Made use of Pagination.
 - Logout option.
--Tech Stack Used :
+- Tech Stack Used :
- * Frontend : HTML-5, Tailwind CSS v2.2.16, Javascript ES-6.
+  - Frontend : HTML-5, Tailwind CSS v2.2.16, Javascript ES-6.
- * Backend : Django 4.0, DBSqlite3, Node.js.
+  - Backend : Django 4.0, DBSqlite3, Node.js.
- * Payment Gateway: Stripe API.
+  - Payment Gateway : Stripe API.

 Implementation video : https://drive.google.com/file/d/1NVy3SqYCdxozVUEhAmY1osrOYCa5Y_Jh/view?usp=sharing